ramesesinc/documentation/docs/9-Real Property Assessment/index.md

 <br />

-1. To create a new record, enter ET01 on the Quick Launcher box and press <b>ENTER</b> or open the list view and click  New  from the toolbar to open the new page. <br />
+1. To create a new record, enter ET01 on the Quick Launcher box and press <b>ENTER</b> or open the list view and click  New  from the toolbar to open the new page.

 	![alt text][create2]

 2. Enter the required information: